Music Major Audition

-Step 1 - Apply to the University
+Step 1 - Apply to the university

-Visit the UVM Admissions page for more information.
+Visit UVM admissions for more information.

 Step 2A - Audition live on campus

-Submit an Audition Request.
+Submit an audition request.
 Additional documents such as music resumes, lists of representative repertoire, or letters of recommendation from your music teacher should be e-mailed to music@uvm.edu.

-Students should be prepared to perform at least two classical or jazz solo pieces, etudes, sonatas, jazz standards, or other technical exercises that demonstrate their level of technical ability and musicality (see Entrance Audition requirements by instrument).
+Students should be prepared to perform at least two classical or jazz solo pieces, etudes, sonatas, jazz standards, or other technical exercises that demonstrate their level of technical ability and musicality (see entrance audition requirements by instrument).

-Auditions usually take place in 15-minute timeslots between 10:00 AM and noon.
+Auditions usually take place in 15-minute time slots between 10:00 AM and noon.
 We will send you a confirmation of your request once it has been received.
-About a week before your audition, we will send you an email with your final timeslot.
+About a week before your audition, we will send you an email with your final time slot.
 Plan to arrive, warm up, and get settled 30 to 45 minutes before your assigned audition time.

 You will perform your audition for a small panel of our full-time faculty.
 After you play, the faculty will chat with you and you'll have a chance to ask them any questions you have about the music program.
 When you're finished with your audition, you may join our music student volunteers for a tour of the music facilities or take a campus tour through the Admissions office.
 We will send audition results to you and to the UVM Admissions Office on the Monday after your audition.
 Please see our FAQ for more information on auditions.